wombleton/gitlaw-nz/acts/N/New Zealand Railways Corporation Act 1981.md

     *   (c) moves any signal, points, or stop blocks without lawful authority, or shows any signal likely to mislead; or

-    *   (d) obstructs any employee in the performance of his duty; or
+    *   (d) obstructs any employee in the performance of his or her duty; or

-    *   (e) except when acting in the course of his duties in connection with the purchase, sale, or disposal of intoxicating liquor pursuant to [section 26][32] or [section 27][33] gives or offers to give any intoxicating liquor to any employee while he is on duty; or places any intoxicating liquor in the possession or care of any such employee otherwise than for conveyance of storage on any railway in the ordinary course of business; or
+    *   (e) except when acting in the course of his or her duties in connection with the purchase, sale, or disposal of alcohol pursuant to [section 26][32] or [section 27][33] gives or offers to give any alcohol to any employee while he or she is on duty; or places any alcohol in the possession or care of any such employee otherwise than for conveyance of storage on any railway in the ordinary course of business; or

     *   (f) alters any ticket, certificate, or order with intent to avoid payment of the proper fare or any part thereof; or